 There’s also something about journeying by train from London to Edinburgh that makes you feel like you’re on the train to Hogwarts.
 I remember first reading Prisoner of Azkaban when I was 13 travelling to Edinburgh for the first time on a sleeper train.
 I remember feeling like suddenly dementors would burst into my cabin as I read that chapter in the book.

 I visited this little village on a day trip while staying in Bath once, and in addition to being a lovely little place with an old-world vibe, it also features two filming locations from the Harry Potter films.
 First, you can see the hallway used in many of the Harry Potter films as the students walked between classes at Lacock Abbey.
 On the edge of the village, you’ll find Professor Slughorn’s house from the Half-Blood Prince.

 The Making of Harry Potter at Warner Brothers Studio

-This is obviously the ultimate place for Harry Potter fans to visit.
+Warner Brothers Studio Tour is obviously the ultimate place for Harry Potter fans to visit.
 Step inside the studio where most of the filming took place and learn how the iconic books were brought to life.
-There’s anything you could want to see, find out more and read my tips here.
+Step inside the Gryffindor common room and Hogwarts classrooms, see props from the films, and find out how the magic was made.
+Find out more to plan your visit and read my tips here.